-Ben Raby is entering his fifth season along the Capitals Radio Network, and his third as the intermission host as well as pre-game and post-game coverage.
+Ben Raby is entering his sixth season along the Capitals Radio Network, and his fourth as the intermission host as well as pre-game and post-game coverage.
 Since arriving in D.C. in 2009, Raby has also appeared on WJFK’s 106.7 The Fan and covered the Capitals for CSNwashington.com, nhl.com and Canada’s National Post.

 Raby began his broadcasting career in Montreal with a four year stint at The Team 990 covering the CFL’s Alouettes and later hosting the Canadiens weekend postgame shows.